chyyuu/ucore_os_docs/README.md

 ## Process

 - Lab 0: Finished by objectkuan
-- Lab 1: In process by objectkuan
+- Lab 1: Finished by objectkuan
 - Lab 2: Not started
 - Lab 3: Not started
 - Lab 4: Not started